dieuxuanhien/uit-go-se360/docs/architecture/solutions/solution-01-async-decoupling.md

-# Solution 1: Asynchronous Decoupling (The "Circuit Breaker" for Traffic)
+# Solution 1: Asynchronous Decoupling (Breaking Temporal Coupling)

 ## 1. The Essence of the Problem: "Temporal Coupling"
 The root cause of the crash described in *Critical Bottlenecks* is not "slow code" or "bad servers."
 It is **Temporal Coupling**.